major/supernova/docs/configuring.md

   * ~/.supernova
   * ./.supernova

-A complete list of nova environment variables can be located here_.
+Specifying a configuration file manually is also an option:

+    supernova -c ~/secrets/supernova_config production list

-In addition to the nova environment variables the config can include a key of 'BYPASS_URL' that will be passed to nova's --bypass-url command line option.
+In addition to the nova environment variables the config can include a key of _BYPASS_URL_ that will be passed to nova's --bypass-url command line option.

 ## Working with keyring storage